Contact Us Today (424) 372-3112

 Again, the judge has broad discretion to weigh the risk to the public of allowing Mental Health Diversion and will be guided by all of the documents on file in the case in making the public safety determination.

 Once all eligibility criteria have been satisfied, the defendant must waive his or her right to a speedy trial.
-The defendant will then be given a treatment plan under the supervision of the court.
+The court will then supervise the defendant's treatment plan.

-Treatment can be inpatient, outpatient, or a combination of both, and can last for up to two years.
-The court will order regular progress reports and will seek updates from the treatment provider(s), the defendant, and defense counsel.
+Treatment can be inpatient, outpatient, or a combination of both and last up to two years.
+The court will order regular progress reports and seek updates from the treatment provider(s), the defendant, and the defense counsel.

 How Long Does the Mental Treatment Program Last?

-The length of a California Penal Code 1001.36 Mental Health Diversion program typically last no longer than two years.
-It includes inpatient care or outpatient care, or both.
-Before a judge will grant a mental treatment program, they will consider oral arguments from your lawyer and the prosecutor.
-They will also consider your specific needs and best interest of the public.
+The length of a California Penal Code 1001.36 Mental Health Diversion program, which typically lasts up to two years, is determined by the judge.
+The judge will consider oral arguments from your lawyer and the prosecutor, your specific needs, and the best interest of the public before granting a mental treatment program.

-If the defendant fails to complete the treatment plan, or commits another violation such as being arrested for a new misdemeanor or felony crime, the court can terminate Mental Health Diversion early.
+Suppose the defendant fails to complete the treatment plan or commits another violation, such as being arrested for a new misdemeanor or felony crime.
+In that case, the court can terminate Mental Health Diversion early.

 Charged with a California Crime?
 Contact Us for Help

-In sum, Mental Health Diversion provides a statutory scheme that allows some defendants who would not have had any realistic avenue for dismissing their serious criminal cases with a new opportunity to keep their criminal records clear.
+In sum, Mental Health Diversion provides a statutory scheme that offers a new avenue of hope for some defendants who would not have had any realistic chance of dismissing their serious criminal cases.
+It's a ray of hope that can keep their criminal records clear, providing relief to them and their families.

 Related Content: